 Punta Mulas Lighthouse

-The Palm Cottage is one of the Vieques vacation rental cottages at the residential compound that was formerly a church, its rectory, and several small out buildings.
+The Pool Cottage at the Palm Cottages is one of the Vieques vacation rental cottages at the residential compound which was formerly a church, its rectory, and several small out buildings.
 The property has been completely renovated and all new as of Summer 2019.

 North Shore Pointe is an oceanfront completely renovated Vieques beach rental house on the ever popular North Shore in the beach side development of Bravos de Boston.
 There is snorkeling in front of and around the house as well as two swimming beaches, La Lanchita beach 60 seconds away and La Chata beach 2 minutes walk from North Shore Pointe.